thefrosty/wp-eventbrite-attendees-shortcode/readme.txt

 1. Upload the `eventbrite-attendees-shortcode` directory to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings/eventbrite-attendees-shortcode to view a working preview.
+3. Go to Settings/eventbrite-attendees to enter your App Key.
+4. Visit any post page and enter the shorcode or use the shortcode generator.

 == Frequently Asked Questions ==

+= Donations? =

+Please!
+Or support my by visting [Extendd.com](http://extendd.com); A premium WordPress plugin marketplace.

 = Why create this plugin? =

 I created this plugin to easily show your attendees from any event you've created on [Eventbrite](http://www.eventbrite.com/r/thefrosty).
-I orignally wrote a [tutorial](http://wpcult.com/turn-your-rss-feed-into-a-shortcode/) on how to do this, then decided a plugin would work better for WordCamp: [WordCampLA](http://wordcamp.la)

 == Screenshots ==

-There are no screenshots at this time.
+1. Eventbrite Attendees Shortcode Settings page.
+2. Shortcode generator on post page.

 == Changelog ==

+= Version 1.0 (2/20/14) =

+* Well hello there!
+Everything is new.
+* Be sure to get your developer API Key and enter it in the settings.

 = Version 0.3.3 (11/8/11) =